GREEKC/hackathon-marseille/project_descriptions/bio.tools_annotation/README.md

 ## Expectated deliveries

--
--
+- a list of all the tools, database and data types/formats used in the other projects of the hackathon
+- a description of as many as possible of these tools and database in bio.tools
+- identifying all these the data types in EDAM and reporting the missing ones

 ### Final goal

-At the end of the hackathon, we aim at
+At the end of the hackathon, we aim at ...

 ### Intermediate goals and milestones